 Polka Dot Bakery is owned and run by Paige Halstead, a Sycamore local who is too cool for words.
 Her hair frequently changes neon-brite colors, she's always rocking funky aprons, and her style is totally unique and fresh.

 I first heard of Paige from a mutual friend while I worked at Maurices.
-She made a specialty cake for our annual work dinner (which I unfortunately don't have a picture of...too bad because it was super cute) and it was completely fabulous and delicious.
+She made a specialty cake for our annual work dinner (which I unfortunately don't have a picture of...but trust me that it was super cute) and it was completely fabulous and delicious.

 My encounters with Paige have thereafter been at various Bridal Expos, where she always has the most amazing booth with lots of tasty treats.